-The food and beverage supply chain rely upon shipping methods that meet stringent hygiene and world export standards to prevent contamination or transport delay.
+The food and beverage supply chain relies upon shipping methods that meet stringent hygiene and world export standards to prevent contamination or transport delays.
 Food pallets made from plastic are a more popular solution.

 One, they adapt to a variety of hygiene requirements.